Click here to ski for less than $100/day!

 1. Take it easy on day one

-Two skiers casually skiing in Portillo in Chile, South America.Hit the bunny slopes and get your ski legs on; better safe than sorry!
+Two skiers casually skiing in Portillo in Chile, South America.There's no shame in hitting the bunny slopes to find your ski legs; better safe than sorry!

 2. Eat light and drink plenty of liquids

 By liquids, we mean the non-alcoholic kind.
-Alcohol consumption, especially in excess, compounds high-altitude symptoms.
-The higher elevation's reduced humidity and air can lead to dehydration, so it's important that lots of water is consumed.
-Also, overeating at altitude can lead to digestive issues.
+Bad news: Alcohol consumption, especially in excess, compounds high-altitude symptoms.
+Plus, the higher elevation's reduced humidity and air can lead to dehydration, so it's important that lots of water is consumed.

-Female skier in white and blue ski jacket enjoying a granola bar before continuing on the slopes.Carry a granola bar or two with you, they will be real game changers and you won't be sorry!
+Female skier in white and blue ski jacket enjoying a granola bar before continuing on the slopes.Carry a granola bar or two with you – they can be a real game changer!

 A deluxe double-queen guestroom at Grand Hyatt Vail.Work with our Mountain Travel Experts to find the perfect hotel room to suit your needs!